 From Table: 4 and 5, we observe significant differences between households that seek financial information and advice from formal sources and those which seek it from informal sources.
-Table 4 indicates that households that seek financial advice from formal sources, performed better across all financial literacy measures with 48.9 percent answering all three questions correctly compared to only 8.4 of those who get information from informal sources.
+Table 4 indicates that households that seek financial advice from formal sources, performed much better across all financial literacy measures with 48.9 percent answering all three questions correctly compared to only 8.4 of those who get information from informal sources.
 This is consistent with regression results in Table 5 that indicate that source of financial information and advice (INF) is a significant predictor for household financial literacy levels.
 We observe that households which consult formal sources are (24 percentage points) more likely to respond to all the three questions correctly compared to those who seek similar information from informal sources.
-These results mirror those from previous studies specifically those documented by Butcher - Koenen & Koenen (2011) for Germany who report that individuals who seek and solicit financial advice are more likely to be financially literate compared to those who do not seek advice at all.
-Similarly, Lusardi & Mitchell (2006) for U.S and Rooij et al, (2011) for the Netherlands found that individuals with high levels of financial literacy are more likely to rely on formal financial advice like from professional financial advisors, unlike their illiterate counterparts who seek similar information from informal sources like friends and family.
+These results mirror those from previous studies (See, Lusardi & Mitchell, 2006 and Butcher - Koenen & Koenen, 2011).